 Tara joined the group in the Fall of 2016 after graduating from the University of North Dakota with a B.S. in physics with an emphasis in materials science.
-As an undergraduate research assistant, her research focused on simulating hysteresis loops in thin film type 2 superconductors.
-She has also done work with molecular dynamic simulations for nano-wire growth on the (110) surface of Si.
+As an undergraduate research assistant, her research focused on simulating hysteresis loops in thin film type 2 superconductors as well as nano-wire growth on the (110) surface of Si using molecular dynamics.

 Find more detailed information on current research and methodology here.